Your Customers Demand Online Security

 LaFleur Helps Build Implicit Trust with Secure Websites for All Our Clients

-Beyond actual security, the central benefit of having an HTTPS site is that it instills trust.
-Having outdated or insufficient security on your site will draw people’s attention — thanks in part to browsers making it glaringly obvious when you are visiting an insecure site as well as users becoming more informed about their surfing habits.
+Beyond actual security, the commercial benefit of having an HTTPS site is that it instills trust.
+Having outdated or insufficient security on your site will draw people’s attention and raise their evolving technological alarms — thanks in part to browsers making it glaringly obvious when you are visiting an insecure site and users’ increasing privacy concerns.

-Here at LaFleur, our website build, migration, and maintenance plan services include upgrading sites with an SSL certificate.
+Here at LaFleur, each website build, migration, and maintenance plan services include upgrading websites with an SSL certificate.
 Every site should be secure, and we know you are missing out on opportunities if you have not made the switch to HTTPS.

 Https as a ranking signal.
 (2014, August 6).
 Google Security Blog.
 Retrieved from https://security.googleblog.com/2014/08/HTTPS-as-ranking-signal_6.html